awsdocs/amazon-ec2-user-guide/doc_source/event-windows.md

 ## Create event windows<a name="create-event-windows"></a>

 You can create one or more event windows\.
 For each event window, you specify one or more blocks of time\.
-For example, you can create an event window with blocks of time that occur every day at 4am for 2 hours\.
-Or you can create an event window with blocks of time that occur on Sundays 2am \- 4am and on Wednesdays 3am \- 5am\.
+For example, you can create an event window with blocks of time that occur every day at 4 AM for 2 hours\.
+Or you can create an event window with blocks of time that occur on Sundays from 2 AM to 4 AM and on Wednesdays from 3 AM to 5 AM\.

 For the event window constraints, see [Considerations](#event-windows-considerations) earlier in this topic\.